Tur\'an Number of Subdivisions of Multipartite Graphs: Preliminary Considerations

-A graph $G$ is called \textit{$K$-almost regular}, if every vertex $v$ has degree in the interval $[\delta, K\delta]$, where $\delta$ is the minimum degree of the graph $G$.
-A bipartite graph with bipartition $A\cup B$ is called \textit{balanced}, if $|A|/|B|\in [1/2,2]$.
-We will also need the following regularity lemma.
+A graph $G$ is called \textit{$K$-almost regular}, if every vertex $v$ has degree in some interval of the form $[d, Kd]$.
+A bipartite graph with bipartition $X\cup Y$ is called \textit{balanced}, if $1/2\le |X|/|Y|\le 2$.
+The following useful lemma will allow us to assume that our host graph is balanced and K-almost regular.